elixir-lsp/vscode-elixir-ls/README.md

 ## This is the main vscode-elixir-ls repo

 The [elixir-lsp](https://github.com/elixir-lsp)/[vscode-elixir-ls](https://github.com/elixir-lsp/vscode-elixir-ls) repo began as a fork when the original repo at [JakeBecker](https://github.com/JakeBecker)/[vscode-elixir-ls](https://github.com/JakeBecker/vscode-elixir-ls) became inactive for an extended period of time.
-So we decided to start an active fork to merge dormant PR's and fix issues where possible.
+So we decided to start an active fork to merge dormant PRs and fix issues where possible.
 We also believe in an open and shared governance model to share the work instead of relying on one person to shoulder the whole burden.

 The original repository has now been deprecated in favor of this one.
 Future updates to the original [VS Code ElixirLS extension](https://marketplace.visualstudio.com/items?itemName=JakeBecker.elixir-ls) will come from this repo.